 Sitting alone in a room, listening to the quiet, hearing conversations I shouldn’t have heard, eavesdropping on neighbors gossiping in the courtyard outside my frosted window, the courtyard, a cramped oasis of rusted junk and tiny, vanity gardens lined with half-watered tomato plants and weeds, sheltered from the street and cut off from The Combat Zone, hearing every hushed consonant of their conversation, wearing my headphones without sound, drowning them out but still feeling the hum, the deep, resonant hum of the water heater down the hall, how it shook my vocal cords, a strange reminder that I lived in the basement, a reminder that I was surrounded, letting the stale air settle around me, the same temperature as my breath, like quicksand, subtly gripping my skin, seducing my will to move, gently crushing, burying me, burying the hours, burying everything, I was disappearing.

 Summer was ending and so was my patience.
 I hadn’t opened a bottle yet.
-It was late Sunday afternoon, the magic hour between work and dinner, that fleeting moment when I was most sober and anxious, staring at two screens, contemplating how to spend the rest of the evening, the rest of the year, still listening to the quiet, weighing my options, deciding whether to walk to the liquor store or to keep sitting there, stewing in discontent, playing the same video games, refreshing Twitter every two minutes, entertaining myself into oblivion until, if I was lucky, I could shut off my brain and fall asleep before two.
+It was late Sunday afternoon, that magic hour between work and dinner, that fleeting moment when I was most sober and anxious, staring at two screens, contemplating how to spend the rest of the evening, the rest of the year, still listening to the quiet, weighing my options, deciding whether to walk to the liquor store or to keep sitting there, stewing in discontent, playing the same video games, refreshing Twitter every two minutes, entertaining myself into oblivion until, if I was lucky, I could shut off my brain and fall asleep before two.
 I did the impossible.
 I lay down.

 Writhing in a daydream, I saw a pattern emerging.
 I imagined how a bottle of wine could become the next five years of my life.
 I didn’t want that.
 It was supposed to be temporary.
 I was just experimenting, just making it through the summer.
-All of my isolation was self-imposed, but I wasn’t trying hard enough to use it for good.
+All my isolation was self-imposed, but I wasn’t trying hard enough to use it for good.

 Like a cabin in the woods, I came here to work, but, six months into my lease, I hadn’t written a word.

 Everything I did was a distraction.
 The summer was gone, spent in an imaginary feud with the drug dealers on my block.
 Sure, they knew who I was.
 No, we didn’t like each other and Hell yeah, they tested me a few times, but I kept engaging them.
-I was avoiding my work, my purpose, making songs with my synthesizer, tweeting to my musician friends and pretending to be one of them.
+I was avoiding my work, making songs with my synthesizer, tweeting to my musician friends and pretending to be one of them.

 Lying down just made me more restless.
 It was time to make a decision.